I Am Sober is a free app that helps you get some control back in your life.

 Any activity or substance that rewires the brain's rewards system can cause an addiction.
 Of course, genetics can play a role in people, making some predisposed to becoming addicted to substances.
 However, with regard to drugs and alcohol addiction, a person can become addicted as they become dependent on the substance.

 Drugs and alcohol have a tendency to suppress crucial chemicals or increase crucial chemicals in the brain.
 This can numb stress and anxiety or cause euphoric highs and increased pleasure.
 The effects of drugs and alcohol are fairly immediate, and as a result, the brain begins to crave these substances as it completes a fast rewards loop and neglects long-term rewards.
-As the body becomes dependent and tolerance to the substance increases, more is required to satisfy the rewards system.
-This is why someone who is addicted can spend all their money on drugs as opposed to food and water.

 The symptoms of addiction are: